These nine questions remain unanswered in the Titanic sub catastrophe

 Follow the latest updates on the missing Titanic submarine here

-Just 105 minutes into their expedition, OceanGate Expeditions’ Titan sub lost contact with its mother ship the Polar Prince on the surface.
+Just one hour and 45 minutes into their expedition, OceanGate Expeditions’ Titan sub lost contact with its mother ship the Polar Prince on the surface.

-This kicked off a huge search and rescue operation, using drones, remote operated vehicles (ROVs), ships and the most sophisticated technology and equipment available today.
+This kicked off a huge search and rescue operation, using drones, remotely-operated vehicles (ROVs), ships and the most sophisticated technology and equipment available today.

-“These men were true explorers who shared a distinct spirit of adventure, and a deep passion for exploring and protecting the world’s oceans.
-Our hearts are with these five souls and every member of their families during this tragic time,” the company said.
+US defence sources – and Titanic film director James Cameron – later revealed that the Navy picked up the sound of the underwater implosion not long after the sub lost contact 105 minutes into its journey on 18 June.

-“We grieve the loss of life and joy they brought to everyone they knew.”
+Officials said on 28 June that debris and presumed human remains were recovered from the sea floor at the site of the deep-sea vessel’s fatal implosion.

-US defence sources – and Titanic film director James Cameron – later revealed that the Navy picked up the sound of the underwater implosion not long after the sub lost contact 105 minutes into its journey on Sunday.
-The US Coast Guard confirmed those reports to The Independent on Friday morning.
+Large pieces of wreck were transported to St John’s harbour by the Horizon Arctic ship, where it was seen being unloaded by a crane.

-Now, as ROVs continue to search the debris field, questions are mounting about what went wrong, whether the tragedy could have been avoided and what happens next.
+The latest developments added to a growing list of questions about what went wrong, whether the tragedy could have been avoided and what happens next.

 What caused the sub to implode?